-That's a big call, isn't it?
-How to stop procrastinating.
-Is that even possible?
+That's a big call.
+Is it even possible?

 Not if you're human.
 We all procrastinate.
 But by understanding exactly what procrastination is and why we do it, we recover some of the power it has over us.